OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Capacity

-Set the memory area `01c6053c`, which represents a floating number that holds the capacity of the current map.
+Set the memory area `01c6053c`, which represents an integer that holds the capacity of the current map.
 The bigger is the capacity the better is the amount of enemies that can be loaded at once.
 It's found 465 times and only in `btl`.

 #### AllocEnemy